toanle6543-max/CLASP/README.md

 2. Open it in any modern browser
 3. Add a material → build a layup → enter loads → click **Run Analysis**

-To use it offline, just keep the `.html` file — everything runs client-side.
+To use it offline, download and run the `.html` file.

 ---

 ## Tech Stack

-- Plain HTML, CSS, and JavaScript — no frameworks, no build tools, no npm dependencies
+- Plain HTML, CSS, and JavaScript.
+No frameworks, no build tools, no npm dependencies
 - Single self-contained file by design, so it works fully offline and can be shared/run anywhere without setup
 - PDF export uses the browser's native print-to-PDF rather than a bundled PDF library, for the same reason